occivink/kakoune-filetree/README.md

 From the `*filetree*` buffer, you can open files by pressing <kbd>Return</kbd>.
 You can also use this to create files: enter a new filename in the buffer, and open it with <kbd>Return</kbd>.

+In addition, a command `:filetree-edit` is added.
+It proposes completions using the content of the `*filetree*` buffer and simply calls `edit` on the specified file

 ## Customization

 The option `filetree_find_cmd` is the command that is run to generate the list of files.
 It defaults to `find . -not -type d -and -not -path "*/.*"` (only print files, exclude hidden ones).